JohannesBuchner/UltraNest/README.rst

 TODO
 =============

-* Store non-transformed posterior points as samples
 * Resume from a different, but similar problem (data slightly different)
-* Load & resume graph?
-Or at least store graph so it can be traversed.
 * Store quality of proposed points (correlation length ~ nsteps)
 * Improve quality by successively forgetting points below some nsteps, doubling the nsteps, and checking how lnZ changes.
 Stop when it remains